-Infants and toddlers with disabilities (birth-2) and their families receive early intervention services under IDEA Part C. Children and youth (ages 3-21) receive special education and related services under IDEA Part B.
+Infants and toddlers (ages birth to 2 years old) with disabilities and their families receive early intervention services under IDEA Part C. Children and youth (ages 3 to 21 years old) receive special education and related services under IDEA Part B.

 Students with disabilities may be provided with accommodations that give them access to the general education curriculum and its assessments.
 Some students with disabilities participate in alternate forms of assessment in order to demonstrate learning.

-The Individuals with Disabilites Education Act (IDEA) of 2004 offers several avenues for parents, AEAs, and districts to resolve issues around special education.
+The IDEA of 2004 offers several avenues for parents, AEAs, and districts to resolve issues around special education.

 Special education support for students with disabilities is provided through special education services and programs.